briannag31/react-native-quiz-app/README.md

 ## Features to add if time
-- add funtionality for user to create their own trivia questions -link to backend server with firebase
+- add funtionality for user to create their own trivia questions
+- link to backend server with firebase